Does your ear turn red when asked to speak in a room?

 Is there any awareness regarding social anxiety at large.
 Does the society have the skills to label it as a human disorder.
 Are we ready to support people who undergo this with compassion and love and understanding.
 Well, times are changing.
 Society is trying to be more acceptable and approachable for people undergoing social anxiety.

-Honestly, do people really care?
-Or is that we make a whole lot of self-presumptions, or say attach a lot of importance to our actions?
-An intelligent person rightly said:
+Honestly, people with social anxiety think that others talk about them only all the time, but do people really care.
+Or is that we make a whole lot of self-presumptions, or say attach a lot of importance to our actions.
+An intelligent person rightly said.

 A very popular movie star, once confessed on a chat show, that just stuck to my head,

-“I get ready, am certain that I will bag the award for best actor at the awards night, and then something comes over me and I suddenly withdraw myself and send my wife alone instead.
-“Anonymous Movie Star
+“I get ready, am certain that I will bag the award for best actor at the awards night, and then something comes over me and I suddenly withdraw myself and send my wife alone instead. – “Anonymous celebrity”.

 What is the Literal Meaning of Social Anxiety?

 Social anxiety can be defined as nervousness in social situations; social anxiety is the fear of being negatively judged and evaluated by other people.
 It is the fear of social situations that involve interaction with other people.

 When you feel socially anxious then it feels as though the personality is locked up inside a box of one own self, and that box doesn’t open until one is alone.
 It’s saddening that one can’t find a way to show anyone that they actually are a good company, funny … intelligent… good company.
 Social anxiety pulls a person down, doesn’t let the natural character of the person come out.
 The fear of being judged always overpowers him.
 The people having anxiety issues generally isolate themselves and then become upset about the fact that they are lonely.
 And they are exhausted from trying to be stronger than they feel.

 Every question has an answer and social anxiety also comes with a plethora of solutions.
 The issue is best tackled when transparency is practiced rather than withheld.
 Certain pointers to ponder over.